Getting Started with SFTP (Offline Data Hosting)

 sftp> put pkey.pem

-1. Within the File Format section, you will find the layout and the required data fields that should be included by you in the .xml file.
+1. In the File Format section, you will find the layout and the required data fields that should be included in your .ndjson file.

-1. The main data file should undergo both encryption and signing processes, adhering to the openPGP.
-To encrypt and sign the file, you will need to encrypt the file through the following command:
+2. The Account data file must undergo both encryption and signing processes, following the openPGP standard.
+To encrypt and sign the file, use the following command:

 Command line